 Oversized Vehicle Parking

 The Department of Public Works team, in collaboration with the community, reviewed its policy, guidelines, and ordinance for parking of large vehicles and vessels in residential neighborhoods.
-On May 6, 2013, City Council adopted the ordinance developed through a community process.
+On May 6, 2013, City Council adopted Ordinance 2013-8 developed through a community process.

 This ordinance restricts the parking of oversized vehicles in the public right-of-way on streets that are zoned residential.